-The Matsumoto Sake Brewery in Kyoto’s Fushimi area is a company with a longstanding history that has provided premium quality sake for over two centuries since its founding in 1791.
+The Matsumoto Sake Brewery in Kyoto's Fushimi area is a company with a long history that has provided premium quality sake for over two centuries since its founding in 1791.

-In one area of this sake brewery site, there is a guest house called Mangyo-in (Hall of Ten Thousand Sunrises) that was completed in 1954 and a dry landscape garden called Gabo-en（Pleasure Boat Garden).
+One area of this sake brewery site features a guesthouse called Mangyo-in (Hall of Ten Thousand Sunrises) that was completed in 1954 and a dry landscape garden called Gabo-en（Pleasure Boat Garden).
 The name Mangyo-in derives from the fact that it took thirty years, or roughly 10,000 days, from its planning until its completion.
-Likewise, the name “Gabo” means a pleasure boat decorated with various ornaments, and this garden was named Gabo-en in the hope that people would look at it with the same feeling as they would look at the scenery surrounding a boat.
+Likewise, the name "Gabo" means a pleasure boat decorated with various ornaments.
+The garden was named Gabo-en in the hope that people would look upon it with the same feeling as they would look at the scenery that surrounds a boat.

 Location: Fushimi-ku, Kyoto

 Page Top ▲